-Abstract:
+Abstract

-Research aims: Pranatamangsa calendar as a local wisdom genius to determine agricultural accounting for farmers' income.
+Research aims: Pranatamangsa calendar serves as a local wisdom genius to determine agricultural accounting for farmers' income.

-Design/Methodology/Approach: A qualitative method with an ecophenomenological approach is used to reveal season markers.

-Research findings: Agricultural accounting presence through yields calculation embodies Farmer Exchange Value as income, with the use of pranatamangsa to increase crop yields.
+Design/Methodology/Approach: A qualitative method with an ecophenomenology approach was used to reveal season markers.
+Research findings: Agricultural accounting presence through yield calculation embodies Farmer Exchange Value as income, with the use of pranatamangsa to increase harvest.
 This calculation is based on the calculation of planting costs to make the cost components that can be calculated, namely input and output costs to be managed by farmers as a formulation of farmer income, which is about costs paid (Ib) with prices received (It) added to the season factor as cost-revenue exchange rate determinants.

-Theoretical contribution/ Originality: Agricultural accounting becomes an aspect that is based on concern for setting seasons.
-Disclosure or reporting of seasons through pranatamangsa agricultural accounting reports, namely the cost-revenue exchange rate as farmer income.
+Theoretical contribution/Originality: Agricultural accounting becomes an aspect based on concern for setting seasons.
+Disclosure or reporting of seasons through pranatamangsa agricultural accounting reports is the cost-revenue exchange rate as farmer income.

-Practitioner/Policy implication:

-The formulation that becomes farming income is by multiplying the amount of rice production by the selling price of rice per ton.
-Formulation by taking into account the season factor as a determinant of the amount of harvest production produced.
-This formulation produces integrated, complete and relevant agricultural accounting information based on season markers.
+Practitioner/Policy implication: The formulation that becomes farming income is multiplying the paddy production amount by the selling price of paddy per ton.
+The formulation considers the season factor as a determinant of harvest production.
+This formulation produces integrated, relevant agricultural accounting information based on season markers.

 Research limitation/Implication: It is necessary to further develop the results of public awareness as a form of the presence of agricultural accounting.
-Furthermore, research methods can use a case study approach and ethnomethodology based on participant observation as a complete source.
+Furthermore, research methods can use a positivist approach with harvest variable determinants.
+In addition, descriptive, causal, and qualitative studies can use ethnomethodology or phenomenology based on participant observation as a complete source.